mattstermiller/koffee/README.md

 # Koffee
 The Keyboard-Oriented File & Folder Explorer for Efficiency, or Koffee, is a no-nonsense alternative to Windows Explorer focused on VIM-style keyboard shortcuts, speed, and simplicity.
 It is built on .NET WPF, written in F#.

+### Why would I want to use this?
+**The goal of this application is to allow users to navigate and manipulate files and folders very quickly**, almost at the speed of thought -- a speed only achievable via keyboard.
+If you've ever experienced the productivity boost that comes from learning and using all the keyboard shortcuts in an application (or learned to use the text editor [VIM](http://www.vim.org/)), you understand what a big difference it makes.

 ![Screenshot](koffee.png)

 ## Installation